MikeNzmbh/Central-Books/COMPANION_BLUEPRINT.md

 ## 1. Purpose & Scope

 ### What Companion Is
-- Companion is a **junior accountant / assistant** inside Central Books.
+- Companion is a **junior accountant / assistant** inside Clover Books.
 - It performs **bounded analysis** (classification, matching, draft preparation) and produces **auditable proposals**.
 - It is an **agent with strict permissions**, not a privileged subsystem.